Home > Health & Fitness

 While you were in the hospital, you should have learned:

-Your doctor may recommend a cardiac rehabilitation program to you.
+Your health care provider may recommend a cardiac rehabilitation program to you.
 This program will help you learn what foods to eat and exercises to do to stay healthy.
 Eating well and exercising will help you start feeling healthy again.

 Take it easy at first: